hassan848/AWS-spotify-breakdown/README.md

 10. Finally creates a CLOUDFORMATION STACK which executes the YAML file in the S3 thus deploying the lambda and rest of the cloud infrastructure.

 ## Prerequisites
+* Python 3.x
+* AWS account - to build, deploy cloud infrastructure and use AWS resources
+* Spotify account (free) to use 'Spotipy' API - provides API account key
+*